The Maui Nui Botanical Garden Staff

 Namea has training in Hawaiian Studies with an emphasis on Hawaiian Language Immersion from the University of Hawai‘i Maui College.
 From 2011 until the present, MNBG has been working with a grant from the Ceres Trust to create “huli bank” of verified Hawaiian kalo cultivars.
 More than 60 varieties of Hawaiian kalo are being grown for distribution to Maui farmers and other growers as part of a statewide effort to mālama Hāloa.
 Namea cares for the Hawaiian cultivars collections of kalo, maiʻa, ʻawa, kō, and ʻuala, leads workshops, and leads the garden volunteer work hour of the weekly "Weed and Pot Club".

 Emmely joined the MNBG team as a staff member in February 2020.
 She has an AAS in Agriculture and Natural Resources from UH Maui College.
 She has experience with conventional and organic agriculture through her work on campus as an Agriculture Assistant and an extensive knowledge of native Hawaiian plants.
 Emmely helped with MNBG’s seed storage and plant collection in the Summer of 2019 with Nā Hua Ho‘ohuli i ka Pono as a Kupu member, and among her many duties is assisting with a USDA project to collect and store genetic representation of Maui County ʻōhiʻa for natural disease resistance testing.
-Emmely leads the nursery volunteer work hour of the weekly "Weed and Pot Club".
+Emmely leads the nursery volunteer work hour of the weekly "Weed and Pot Club", manages the MNBG nursery, and oversees new plantings.

 Aaron Guerrero:

 Aaron joined MNBG in 2022 after becoming a Hawaiian kalo varieties grower.
-He works part time to maintain irrigation, assist with Hawaiian cultivars, and taking care of the native plants.
+He is in charge of the MNBG irrigation systems, assists with Hawaiian cultivars collections of kō and ʻawa, and keeping the public landscape safe and well maintained.
 His background is in strength and conditioning and knows how important outdoor physical activity is in overall health and wellness.

 Karen Pollard: